MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/Document/English/TranslationGuide.md

 <br>

-If you only need to get the song's internal name:
+For Dance Mode:

 1. Enter dance mode in the game, select and start the song you want to create subtitles for.
-2. The log will print `Current dance name (musicName): Song Name`.
+2. The log will print `Mode: Dance, Current dance name (musicName)/模式：舞蹈，当前舞蹈名称（musicName）: {musicName}`.
-3. The plugin will automatically create a folder named after the song in the `...\Lyric\` directory and generate a `lyric.csv` file with a header.
+3. The plugin will automatically create a folder named after the song's `musicName` in the `...\Lyric\` directory and generate a `lyric.csv` file with a header.
-4.  (when enable EnableDumpDanceInfo setting) The plugin will automatically create a file named `danceInfos.csv` in the `...\Lyric\` directory, which will dump the song name (musicName), song title and other internal information for easy matching.
+4. (When the dance information export option is enabled) the plugin will automatically create a `danceInfos.csv` file in the `...\Lyric\` directory.
+This file will dump the song name (musicName), song title, and other internal information for easy matching.

+For VR Karaoke Mode (the one with the tablet in front of you):

+1. Enter VR Karaoke mode in the game, select and start a song for which you want to create subtitles.
+2. The log will print `Mode: Karaoke, Current dance name (BgmFileName)/模式：卡拉OK，当前舞蹈名称（BgmFileName）: {bgmFileName}`.
+3. The plugin will automatically create a folder named after the song's `BgmFileName` in the `...\Lyric\_Karaoke\` directory and generate a `lyric.csv` file with a header.
+4. (When the dance information export option is enabled) the plugin will automatically create a file named `danceInfosKaraoke.csv` in the `...\Lyric\_Karaoke\` directory.
+This file will contain internal information such as the background music name (BgmFileName) and song title for easy matching.
+5. Unlike dance mode, this mode does not have an official timeline file; you must create lyrics by your own.
+6. In addition, musicName is invalid in this mode, and ID is also invalid (0).
+Only BgmFileName is valid.
+In `danceInfosKaraoke.csv`, BgmFileName will overwrite musicName.

 ## 3. File Format